vinil91/duplicates/README.md

   }, {});
 ```

-Next, we select such keys whose property values are more than one, that is occur in array more than one time.
+Next, we select such keys whose property values are greater than one, that occurs in array more than one time.
 ```
   return Object.keys(amountOfNumberEntriesInArray)
     .map(item => parseInt(item))